 15 Creative Ways to Display Quotes in Your Preschool Classroom

-Here are 15 of my favourite display ideas:
+Here are 15 of my favorite display ideas:

 1. Create a Quote Wall

-If you have the space, dedicate an entire classroom wall to a collection of inspiring quotes.
-Use a mix of colours and fonts to make it visually appealing.
+Include variety of colors along with fonts to make it attractive to view .
 I like to border my learning intention wall with quotes.
 It makes a great visual reminder for the students throughout the week.

 2. On the Classroom Door